hocuscodus/qed-lang/_tutorial/24-layouts.md

 ---
-title: "Managing empty space"
+title: "Laying out UIs"
-permalink: /tutorial/empty-space/
+permalink: /tutorial/layouts/
 ---

 When you create a user interface with many UI elements, assuming their rectangular zones are heterogeneous, are grouped together, the enclosing final region will contain areas made of empty space.
 Without the proper tools to manage this empty spaces, your UI may look ugly, not inviting.